 The mine has been welcoming visitors since 1722.
 In 1978 it became only one of twelve objects on the UNESCO’s World Cultural and Natural Heritage List.
 It is easy to see why, the mine is a labyrinth of tunnels and chambers over 300km long and in places 327 metres deep with the first mine shafts dating back to the 13th century.
 You will find huge corridors and chambers that have all been carved out of rock salt, as well as incredible wooden structures and beautify crafted carvings.
 This place is truly remarkable!

 Most visitors take the ‘tourist route’ though the mine.
 Although this route will be enough for most visitors there is a more intense and longer route taking visitors through the ‘miners route’ which may be more suitable for those interested in the mining techniques and wanting a more hands on experience.

 How to get to Wieliczka Salt Mine:

 There are various ways to get to the mine depending on how much time you have and whether or not you want to travel independently or part of a group.

 The No 304 bus leaves Galeria Krakowska shopping mall direct to Wieliczka Kopalnia Soli.
 Zone I (Strefa I) and II Agglomeration (II Aglomeracja) and cost 4.60Zt

 Catch the train from krakow’s main train station to Wieliczka Rynek Kopalnia train station.
 Trains run roughly every 30mins and cost 3.50 Zt

 For those who would prefer to visit as part as an organised tour or those short on time then there are lots a different tour operators to choose from.
-I personally used Get Your Guide as I had left it to the last minute and only booked the night before, however it was an extremely organised trip and had us back in Krakow around 2pm.
+I only decided to visit the mine the night before so booked a trip with Get Your Guide.
+The tour was very well organised and had us back in Krakow by 2pm.

 There are 3 different types of tour: